 “I’ll let go when you stop trying to get us killed!
-If you open the car door then, the dome light will come on and he will see me sitting here.
-Tell me that won’t seem suspicious to him.”
+If you open the car door, then the dome light will come on and he will see me sitting here.
+Don’tyou think that will seem a little suspicious to him?”

 Rachel slumped against the seat looking disappointed.
 The dispirited look Richard had seen earlier returned to her face.
 He suddenly felt bad for using such a sharp tone.
 She was only trying to help.
 Richard reached over the seat and retrieved his binoculars from a duffel bag on the passenger’s side.
 He pulled a pen and pad from his inside jacket pocket.

-“Tell you what, I’ll get the address.
+“Tell you what, I’ll read the address.
 Why don’t you write it down for me?”

 “Why can’t I be in charge of the binoculars?”

 Richard sighed, “Fine, just make sure you read it correctly.
 I have to be able to find this place again.”

 “What am I illiterate?
 Gimme a break Richard.”